Anvesh464/Web_APP_Test/Pilot Testing/FMR.md

 - Search bars
 - Registration forms
 - Feedback forms
-- Contact us forms etc....
+- Contact us forms etc.... where input is reflected and sometime extra parameters

-### How to Hunt for XSS

 1. Find an input parameter and provide input If input reflects or is stored, there may be XSS.
 2. Try executing JavaScript if you succeed to execute any javascript there then there is a XSS vulnerability.